Law of Æthelberht: Origin

 The code is attributed to Æthelberht, and for this reason is dated to that king's reign (c.
 590–616×618). Æthelberht's code is thought to be both the earliest law code of any kind in any Germanic language and the earliest surviving document written down in the English language. Æthelberht is thought to be the king behind the code because the law's red-ink introductory rubric in Textus Roffensis attributes it to him.

 Bede (Historia Ecclesiastica ii.
 5), writing in Northumbria more than a century after King Æthelberht, attributes a code of laws to the king:Among the other benefits which he thoughtfully conferred on his people, he also established enacted judgments for them, following the examples of the Romans, with the council of his wise men.
 These were written in English speech, and are held and observed by them to this day.
 Bede goes on to describe details of the code accurately.
 In the introduction to Alfred the Great's law the latter king relates that he consulted the laws of Æthelberht.

 The code as it survives was not written in the king's name and the 12th-century author of the rubric may have been influenced by Bede in his attribution.
 The lack of attribution in the original text may be a sign that law-making was not primarily a royal activity as it was to become in later centuries.

 There is evidence that much of the code was taken from pre-existing customary practice transmitted orally.
 The church provisions aside, the code's structure looks like an "architectural mnemonic", proceeding from top to bottom.
 It begins with the king and ends with slaves.
 Likewise, the section on personal injuries, which contains most of the code's provisions, begins with hair at the top of the body and ends with the toenail.
 Use of poetic devices such as consonance and alliteration also indicate the text's oral background. Æthelberht's law is hence largely derived from ælþeaw, established customary law, rather than royal domas, "judgements".

 It is not clear why the code was written down however.
 The suggested date coincides with the coming of Christianity—the religion of the Romans and Franks—to the English of Kent.
 The code may be an attempt to imitate the Romans and establish the Kentish people as a respectable "civilised" people.
 Christianity and writing were furthered too by the Kentish king's marriage to Bertha, daughter of the Frankish king Charibert I. There have been suggestions that Augustine of Canterbury may have urged it.
-Legal historian Patrick Wormald argued that it followed a model from the 614 Frankish church council in Paris, which was attended by the abbot of St Augustine's and the bishop of Rochester.
+Legal historian Patrick Wormald argued that it followed a model from the 614 Frankish church council in Paris, which was attended by the abbot of St Augustine's Abbey and the bishop of Rochester.
 The wergeld ratios for churchmen in Æthelberht's code are similar to those of other Germanic laws, like Lex Ribuaria and the Swabian and Bavarian laws.